vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/4_going_forward/19_A_Plan_Might_Be_Welcome.md

 {{< figure src="../../images/economy_in_environment_plain.png" title="" class="thumbnail">}}

-Figure 19.1: Standard concept of the econ- omy, but importantly surrounded by a finite box labeled "The Environment."
-Most in- stances of this figure avoid the insinuation that the economy is contained in a finite domain, in part because it raises the un- comfortable question of how close we are to filling up the box.
+Figure 19.1: Standard concept of the economy, but importantly surrounded by a finite box labeled "The Environment."
+Most instances of this figure avoid the insinuation that the economy is contained in a finite domain, in part because it raises the uncomfortable question of how close we are to filling up the box.

 {{< figure src="../../images/economy_in_environment_overfull.png" title="" class="thumbnail">}}